sanatbatra/TradingDeepRL/index.md

    RSI, MACD, ADX and CCI are technical indicators that quantify the trend, momentum, etc. of the recent price fluctuations of a stock.

    Before including technical indicators in my state space, I experimented with encoding the closing prices from the past 'n' timesteps using LSTM, GRU and even 1-dimensional convolutional layers.
-I experimented with a varying values of 'n' and found that using an encoding of the history of prices in such a manner did not work well, i.e. I could not get my agent to learn using this information.
+I experimented with different values of 'n' and found that using an encoding of the history of prices in such a manner did not work well, i.e. I could not get my agent to learn using this information.
 Instead I used technical indicators, calculated using the historical price and volume data, to obtain information about the price history indirectly.

  2. Action Space: The agent needs to take an action at each step.
     - 30 dimensions (1 action value for each stock), ranging from +1 which equates to buying the maximum quantity possible, to -1 which equates to selling the             maximum quantity possible.
 Maximum quantity is set to 10, therefore the agent cannot buy or sell more than 10 of any stock at one step.